google/oss-fuzz/docs/new_project_guide.md

 ### Seed Corpus

 OSS-Fuzz uses evolutionary fuzzing algorithms.
-Supplying seed corpus consisting of good sample inputs is one of the best ways to improve fuzzer coverage.
+Supplying seed corpus consisting of good sample inputs is one of the best ways to improve fuzz target's coverage.

-To provide a corpus for `my_fuzzer`, put `my_fuzzer_seed_corpus.zip` file next to the fuzzer binary in `/out` during the build.
-Individual files in this archive
-will be used as starting inputs for mutations.
+To provide a corpus for `my_fuzzer`, put `my_fuzzer_seed_corpus.zip` file next to the fuzz target binary in `$OUT` during the build.
+Individual files in this archive will be used as starting inputs for mutations.
 You can store the corpus next to source files, generate during build or fetch it using curl or any other tool of your choice.
 ([Boringssl example](https://github.com/google/oss-fuzz/blob/master/projects/boringssl/build.sh#L42).)

 Seed corpus files will be used for cross-mutations and portions of them might appear